-- Small teaching groups usually 8 students, but often less in upper school - Individual and small group (1-4 students) to address specific learning or emotional/behavioural needs - Advice, support and sessions from outside agencies (e.g. SALT, OT, Child and Adolescent Mental Health Service) - Curriculum teaching programmes incorporating social skills, co-operation, reflection and confidence building - Engagement activities focused upon the interests and motivation of the learner - Practical learning that builds on young people's strengths - Learning in the wider community to help generalize skills
+- Small teaching groups usually 9 CYP - Individual and small group (1-4 CYP) to address specific learning or emotional / regulatory needs

-• Personalized sensory profiles and programs to ensure that they are calm enough to access learning opportunities.
+- Advice, support and sessions from outside agencies (e.g. SALT, Child and Adolescent Mental Health Service) - Curriculum teaching programmes incorporating social skills, co-operation, reflection and confidence building - Engagement activities focused upon the interests and motivation of the learner - Practical learning that builds on young people's strengths - Learning in the wider community to help generalize skills - Personalized sensory profiles and programs to ensure that they are calm enough to access learning opportunities.

 Our Academy aims to support young people to improve their own well-being, focusing on their communication, social, emotional and mental health as central to the delivery of the school curriculum.
 We include learning to build positive relationships and learning that will help children and young people understand and shape their own emotions.
-We have a holistic and non-judgemental approach to supporting behaviour that empowers the child or young person to engage in education.
+We have a holistic and non-judgemental approach to supporting self regulation that empowers the child or young person to engage in education.
 We support children and young people to recognise their challenges and barriers to learning and teach them alternative ways of responding to difficult situations.
-The school aims to support students to become socially responsible, polite and caring young adults, who value the lives of others and the environment in which they live.
+The school aims to support CYP to become socially responsible, polite and caring young adults, who value the lives of others and the environment in which they live.

-Resources are allocated to students according to their assessed need.
-The school has high staffing levels to ensure the safety of students and to facilitate the optimum learning environment.
-Staffing is allocated to classes flexibly with some individual students receiving more support than others.
-Some students have individualised equipment that will enable them to access the curriculum and social environment of the school (i.e. weighted jackets, ear defenders portable communication modes).
+Resources are allocated to CYP according to their assessed need.
+The school has high staffing levels to ensure the safety of CYP and to facilitate the optimum learning environment.
+Staffing is allocated to classes flexibly with some individual CYP receiving more support than others.
+Some CYP have individualised equipment that will enable them to access the curriculum and social environment of the school (i.e. weighted jackets, ear defenders portable communication modes).

 The school is fully accessible to all children and young people.
-Specialist facilities include a sensory room, soft play room and an occupational therapy room.
-All students have access to the relevant communication and therapy devises to best meet their needs (such as augmentative communication devices, weighted jackets, ear defenders, proprioceptive and vestibular equipment.)
-The school has fully equipped hygiene rooms and accessible toilets allowing the students full independence.
+Specialist facilities include dedicated sensory spaces for regulation, a soft play room and an occupational therapy room.
+All CYP have access to the relevant communication and therapy devises to best meet their needs (such as augmentative communication devices, weighted jackets, ear defenders, proprioceptive and vestibular equipment.)
+The school has fully equipped hygiene rooms and accessible toilets allowing the CYP full independence.